marcusoftnet/marcusoftnet.github.io/_posts/2016-02-29-the-hidden-agenda-of-agile.md

 In this way kanban is much nicer to get started with; change nothing in your current setup, no new roles, no new jobs, no new organizations.
 It's just like before.

 However the "start" in there marks the start of something.
 What?
 Well of the change.
-As David J Anderssons book is subtitled: "Successful Evolutionary **Change** for Your Technology Business".
+As David J Andersson's book is subtitled: "Successful Evolutionary **Change** for Your Technology Business".

 Yes, it's about the same thing.
 Of course.
 Why would we add kanban or agile at all if we don't want change?